beepbop-sdk/convex-cache/README.md

 2. Next.js serves the page (with cached data) from the nearest edge location (Singapore - very fast)
 3. Page connects to Convex (USA)
 4. Convex streams changes
-5. `convex-cache` automatically revalidates the cache in Next.js's native cache using an internal server action.
+5. `convex-cache` automatically revalidates the cache in Next.js's native cache using an internal server action

 **Note:**

-1. In order for the Next.js cache to be revalidated, at least one user needs to be connected to Convex at the time when Convex data changes for a query.
-If at least one user is connected, the cache is updated for all subsequent users of that query.
+1. The Next.js cache only revalidates if at least one user is connected to Convex when a query’s data changes.
+If someone is connected, all later users get fresh data.
-2. In no user is connected to Convex at the time Convex data changes for a query, the next request will serve stale data on `preloadQuery` (which will be instantly revalidated once the page connects to Convex again along with Next.js cache).
+2. If no users are connected when the data changes, the next `preloadQuery` will return stale data.
+However, it will be revalidated instantly once the page connects to Convex.

 ### Other frameworks for server caching